wix-playground/wix-ui-tpa-connected/README.md

 Library contains wrappers for all components available inside "wix-ui-tpa".
 Component documentation can be found here: https://wix-wix-ui-tpa.surge.sh

+In order for components to work in OOI and SSR, please use provided HOC (see "Frameless support" below).

 Component integration example:

 ```javascript